UBC ATSC 201 - Meteorology of Storms

 At the end of this section, you should be able to:

-1. Explain how sunlight reaching the earth is affected by earth orbital characteristics.
+1. Explain how sunlight reaching the earth is affected by the date, and relate this to solar declination and elevation angles.

 2. Convert between dynamic and kinematic fluxes.